Hacker0912/RecStep/README.md

     numpages = {14}
     }

 **Note:** The following set-up steps have been specifically tested on *Ubuntu 18.04.1 LTS*.
 And thus we recommend using *Ubuntu 18.04.1 LTS* as your testbed OS if you want to play with RecStep.
-It should also be feasible to set-up the RecStep backend on Ubuntu of other versions (e.g., 14.04, 16.04), but it may require a little bit more efforts as configuring the corresponding dependencies as required in Ubuntu of different versions might be slighly different.
+It should also be feasible to set-up the RecStep backend on Ubuntu of other versions (e.g., 14.04, 16.04), but it may require more efforts as configuring the corresponding dependencies as required in Ubuntu of different versions might be different.

 ### Set-up Instructions